hj18/MyWebsite/README.md

 # MyWebsite
+- This website will showcase my portfolio work
-Still working on adding things to it before bringing up online
+- Still working on adding things to it before bringing up online